-There is a discrepancy between the small claims goals listed in the Standards of Judicial Administration-which ask for the percentage of cases disposed of within 75 and 95 days of filing-and the small claims goals as reported in the 2017 Court Statistics Report-which report the percentage of cases disposed of within 70 and 90 days of filing.
+7 There is a discrepancy between the small claims goals listed in the Standards of Judicial Administration-which ask for the percentage of cases disposed of within 75 and 95 days of filing-and the small claims goals as reported in the 2017

-- o The goals for misdemeanors are: 90 percent of cases disposed of within 30 days, 98 percent of cases disposed of within 90 days, and 100 percent of cases disposed of within 120 days.
+- Criminal.
+In 2015-16, the percentage of criminal cases disposed of within the recommended time standards declined or remained constant (see Appendix C). - o Felony.
+The goals for felony cases are the following: All cases (except for capital cases) are disposed of within 12 months (from the defendant's first arraignment).
+Regarding cases resulting in bindover or certified pleas, 90 percent are to be disposed of within 30 days, 98 percent are to be disposed of within 45 days, and 100 percent are to be disposed of within 90 days.
+In 2015-16, the percentage of felonies disposed of in less than 12 months decreased from 88 percent to 85 percent.
+The percentage of felony cases resulting in bindovers or certified pleas disposed of within 30 days declined two percentage points to 43 percent; the percentage of such cases disposed of within 45 days declined one percentage point to 54 percent; and the percentage of cases disposed of within 90 days remained at 71 percent of cases. - o Misdemeanor.
+The goals for misdemeanors are: 90 percent of cases disposed of within 30 days, 98 percent of cases disposed of within 90 days, and 100 percent of cases disposed of within 120 days.
 In 2015-16, the percentage of cases disposed of within 30 days decreased by four percentage points to 57 percent, the percentage of cases disposed of at the 90-day mark declined three percentage points to 74 percent, and the percentage of cases disposed of in less than 120 days declined three percentage points to 80 percent. - Family and juvenile.
 Time standards for family law cases are set forth in rule 5.83 of the California Rules of Court, and time standards for juvenile dependency cases can be found in rule 5.505.
 However, at this time, courts are not able to consistently and accurately report on these measures.
 Future reports will include this data as collection using these measures improves.